CODARcode/PerformanceAnalysis/sphinx/source/install_usage/install.rst

 .. code:: bash

-	  spack install chimbuko^py-setuptools-scm+toml
+	  spack install chimbuko

+..
-Note that the dependency on :code:`py-setuptools-scm+toml` resolves a dependency conflict likely resulting from a bug in Spack's current dependency resolution.
+ ^py-setuptools-scm+toml  Note that the dependency on :code:`py-setuptools-scm+toml` resolves a dependency conflict likely resulting from a bug in Spack's current dependency resolution.

 A Dockerfile (instructions for building a Docker image) that installs Chimbuko on top of a basic Ubuntu 18.04 image following the above steps can be found `here <https://github.com/CODARcode/PerformanceAnalysis/blob/master/docker/ubuntu18.04/openmpi4.0.4/Dockerfile.chimbuko.spack>`_ .